carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ![single jsonl tweet opened in jupyterlab](../fig/hot-mess-tweet.png)

-#### 1: cat Not so readable

-#### 2: nano: you can read the first line.

-#### 3: jupyter: you can hand format
+There are several other ways to look at any text file in the Jupyter environment:
+1 Run the `cat` Bash command.
+That's not so readable
+1 Open the file with the nano editor: nano opens files unwrapped, so you can see the lines.
+1 Jupyter text viewer/editor

-The Jupyter viewer has numbering, so we can see that this whole screen is one line.
-Looking at the beginning of the file, is it obvious that JSON is a whole bunch of named-value pairs? ie:
+The Jupyter viewer/editor has numbering, so we can see that this whole screen is one line.
+Looking at the beginning of the file, if you insert some returns and some tables, it will help you to see that JSON is a whole bunch of named-value pairs? ie:

 ~~~